rzuehlsd/DUPLO_Train_Remote_Controller/hardware/Hardware.md

 The encoder button is detected via a different GPIO pin for two reasons.
 First it provides a kind of second level for all function switches to implement future requirements.
 But main reason was that this button is used to wake the controller from deep sleep.

-The Lithium 3.7V batterie is connected to B+ and B- at the ESP32-S3.
-The schematic and pcb could be kept very simple as all functionality to handle charging is handled by the ESP32-S3 Super Mini.
+The Lithium 3.7V battery is connected to B+ and B- at the ESP32-S3.
+The schematic and PCB could be kept very simple as all functionality to handle charging is implemented by the ESP32-S3 Super Mini.

-PCB has been produced by PCBways.
+PCB has been produced by PCBWay.

 ## Case Development